Under the Lights podcast: Now available

 The podcast can be found on YouTube, Spotify and Apple Podcasts.
 Just click on one of the options for a direct link to the podcast.

-This week's Game of the Week will send Kyle to the Spain Park at Hoover contest, as the rivals continue their series despite not being region foes this season.
+This week's Game of the Week will send Kyle to the Hewitt-Trussville at Vestavia Hills contest, as the teams begin Class 7A, Region 3 play.

-Also featured is an interview with Oak Mountain quarterback Will O'Dell, who made a monster game en route to the Eagles' win over Briarwood.
+Also featured is an interview with Spain Park head coach Tim Vakakes, who led the Jags to a big win over Hoover in last week's Game of the Week.

 This link will show you all the ways you can follow our high school football coverage this fall.
 Sports editor Kyle Parmley can be reached at kparmley@starnesmedia.com.